microsolidarity/handbook/participate/events.md

 To become a member, [contribute at least €3/month to our Open Collective](http://opencollective.com/microsolidarity).

-### USA Summer Camp
-Like last year there will be a summer camp happening at Elkenmist (pacific northwest) Jul 17th - 21st.
-Learn more [here](https://dandelion.events/e/p65nr).

-### EU Summer Camp
-This years EU summer camp will be happening between August 29th and September 4th at "Kunst in der Natur" (Art in Nature) close to Vienna.
-Save the date and register your interest [here](https://forms.gle/ydyPLW9JqyrCuZjj8) (tickets coming soon).

 ### Previous Gatherings

+#### 2024

+- (EU) Microsolidarity Summer Camp happened Aug 2024 at Kunst in der Natur in Austria and was organized by Sarah Pelham, Alexander Popiak, Mirjam Rahedy, and Jesse Evers.
+Sarah writes about the event [here](https://sarahpelham.substack.com/p/what-i-learnt-co-hosting-the-microsolidarity)
+- (USA) Microsolidarity Summer Camp happened July 2024 at Elkenmist and was organized by Sara Bajor.
+Read her reflections on the event design process [here](https://substack.com/home/post/p-146965196)
+- A Winter Gathering for active participants in the Network was held in February in Andalucîa, Spain.
+A collection of reflections can be found [here](https://microsolidarity.substack.com/p/microsolidarity-network-newsletter).

+#### 2023

-* We had the first gathering in Belgium in May 2023, here's what we learned ([video](https://www.youtube.com/watch?v=u-mgfPm6hsg) | [audio](https://anchor.fm/Microsolidarity/episodes/What-We-Learned-From-the-1st-Gathering-of-Microsolidarity-Practitioners-e1jnnmi)).&#x20;
+- We had the first gathering in Belgium in May 2023, here's what we learned ([video](https://www.youtube.com/watch?v=u-mgfPm6hsg) | [audio](https://anchor.fm/Microsolidarity/episodes/What-We-Learned-From-the-1st-Gathering-of-Microsolidarity-Practitioners-e1jnnmi)).&#x20;
-* The second gathering in 2023 was outside Denver, Colorado.
-We debriefed here ([video](https://www.youtube.com/watch?v=p0y4qGz0pXQ\&t=15s) | [audio](https://podcasters.spotify.com/pod/show/Microsolidarity/episodes/Reflecting-on-our-Denver-Microsolidarity-Gathering-in-October-2022-e1t5o66/a-a951ejl))
+- The second gathering in 2023 was outside Denver, Colorado.
+We debriefed here ([video](https://www.youtube.com/watch?v=p0y4qGz0pXQ&t=15s) | [audio](https://podcasters.spotify.com/pod/show/Microsolidarity/episodes/Reflecting-on-our-Denver-Microsolidarity-Gathering-in-October-2022-e1t5o66/a-a951ejl))
-* We had 2 gatherings in the northern summer 2023, one in Germany and one in the States.
-Stay tuned for documentation from these events.